Start Your Zantac Lawsuit Today

 If you’ve taken Zantac (Ranitidine) and subsequently developed cancer, our assembled team of attorneys can help you get the justice and compensation you rightfully deserve.
-Our Zantac law firm has handled a growing number of lawsuits involving pharmaceutical toxins.
+The attorneys we work with have handled a growing number of lawsuits involving pharmaceutical toxins.
 They’ll fight to ensure you receive the maximum money damages possible.
 It’s time to hold the drug makers accountable for their blatant willingness to put profit before people’s health.

 Antacid drugs are among some of the most commonly taken drugs in the USA.
 One of these drugs, Zantac (Ranitidine in its generic form), which is regularly taken by millions, has been recently identified as having a cancer-causing ingredient nearly 3,000 times more than the FDA’s recommended daily limit.